An unbuilt trope is a work that seems

 - With the use of the Ax-Crazy masked people stalking the protagonists and Totheark sending confusing and vaguely threatening video messages, it became popular in other web series to give the Slender Man proxies who acted in a similar manner.
 However, in Marble Hornets, it turns out the crazy masked people are those acting in direct opposition to the Operator, whereas those whom take the closest thing to its proxies are more lucid.

 - The Leeroy Jenkins trope is derived from the Leeroy Jenkins Video, which has gone memetic as a descriptor of players/characters who attack impulsively without thinking.
 However, while the eponymous individual does display that behavior in the original video, the video also shows his teammates as fitting the opposite extreme and being overly cautious and methodical in their planning.
 Further, the Total Party Kill which results is in part because they stuck to their original plan despite changed circumstances.
 The plan itself is also completely insane, and involves intentionally sabotaging themselves at every point (pulling all the enemies at once and disabling their own casters by misusing an ability are highlights).
+Even though the plans was doomed to fail from the very start, Leeroy Jenkins as a trope is still synonymous with wrecking plans by being reckless.

 - This may have been inevitable, since recognizing the insanity of the original plan relies on familiarity with the details of the game in question, whereas the contrast between the in-depth planning of the party and Leeroy's headlong charge relies only on our human ability to read tones of voice.
 Put another way: most people viewing the video only know enough to interpret one side of the equation.